scivision/dark/README.md

-# Easily create dark-themed plots in MATLAB and GNU Octave
+# Easily create plots with dark and hand-drawn themes in MATLAB and GNU Octave

-NEW!
-Render plots in a hand-drawn theme with HAND.M.

 DARK converts a standard light-themed plot to a dark color scheme.
 DARK is easy to use, simply run the command "dark" on your current plot to render it in a dark theme.
 Once converted you may continue to manipulate the plot as desired including zooming, panning, and modifying properties.